Welcome back, Rush Limbaugh, eager and ready to go.

 He didn't ask for it.

-He didn't ask for no.
+He didn't ask for, no.

-Harry Reid just offered the bribe.
+Harry Reid just offered the bribe and Ben Nelson took it.

-I don't think I don't think that Nebraska should have gotten that deal.
+I don't think that Nebraska should have gotten that deal.

-Heritage Foundation here reports that the reason for all of these Democrat Party resignations and retirements, particularly Byron Dorgan and the Governor Bill Ritter in Colorado.
+Heritage Foundation here reports that the reason for all of these Democrat Party resignations and retirements, particularly Byron Dorgan and Governor Bill Ritter in Colorado.

-And by the way, they're trying to recruit Ken Salazar, who is the former Senator from Colorado to be governor to run for governor to save the seat there.
+And by the way, they're trying to recruit Ken Salazar, who is the former senator from Colorado, to be governor, to run for governor, to save the seat there.

 He's now the Department of Interior head in the Obama administration.

-But they're not running in 2010, and the uh according to the Heritage Foundation, the source of these Democrats' fears in facing the people at the polls is no secret.
+And according to the Heritage Foundation, the source of these Democrats' fears in facing the people at the polls is no secret.

 The American people believe the state of the economy is poor and getting worse.